 If you subscribe to stoner clichés, Verena von Pfetten is the anti-pothead.
 She’s spent the last decade as a digital strategy consultant working for brands like Glossier, Instagram, and Asos.
 She regularly contributes to publications including The New York Times, Man Repeller, and InStyle.
 She describes herself as “accomplished, driven, and borderline type-a.”
 And sometimes, she smokes pot.

 When David Weiner, a friend and fellow media vet, suggested they collaborate on a cannabis publication, von Pfetten’s first reaction was “absolutely not,” she says.
 Then she started to consider why.
-Her main concern was professional—Would it be career suicide to launch a weed magazine?
+Her main concern was professional—would it be career suicide to launch a weed magazine?
 Long story short: she did.
 Gossamer is a print lifestyle publication for what it describes as “people who also smoke weed.”
 Its mission is twofold: to celebrate enlightening aspects of the culture, whether it’s a work of art or a stand-up comic, and to talk about the political inequities undergirding cannabis use.
 “We’re not a political publication in any shape or form, but cannabis is inherently political,” she says.
 “You can’t just be a ‘women’s magazine’ anymore—the personal is political, lifestyle is political.”
-Order volume 2, launched November 19th, here.

 We asked von Pfetten what she’s been shopping for of late.
 Read on for the lipstick she swears by, the housecoat she plans to wear outside, and the upstate NY getaway she visits annually.